dirtsimple/postmark/README.md

 Dude, check these out!
 ```

-Then, in the same directory or a parent, create a `.postmark/` directory containing a `video.type.yml` file with the common properties:
+Then, in the same directory or a parent, create a `_postmark/` or `.postmark/` directory containing a `video.type.yml` file with the common properties:

 ```yaml
 WP-Type: post